Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 Figure \ref{fig:3}A and B show the comparison of Guillard's experimental data to our continuum results.
-The linearity of drag vs depth graphs, along with the plateauing of lift vs depth graphs are well captured.
-The visualizations of plastic strains and strain rates (Figure \ref{fig:3}C and D) qualitatively agree with those reported in previous numerical and experimental studies \cite{zhang2015numerical,guillard2014lift,wu2020shallow}.
+The linearly increasing nature of drag vs depth graphs, along with the plateauing of lift vs depth graphs are well captured.
+The visualizations of plastic strains and strain rates (Figure \ref{fig:3}C and D) qualitatively agree with those reported in previous numerical and experimental studies \cite{zhang2015numerical,guillard2014lift}. {Notably, the variation of the equivalent plastic strain shows a strong semblance with the work of Wu et al.\cite{wu2020shallow}.
+Additionally, we also plot the variation of the local hydrostatic pressure at four different depths in figure \ref{fig:3}E. The pressure distribution shows an asymmetry about the intruder, consistent with the existence of both drag and lift net forces, and as the intruder's depth increases the vertical asymmetry diminishes, which is consistent with the plateauing of the lift force and continued growth of drag force.}

-Similar to past DEM studies by Guillard et al.\cite{guillard2014lift} and experimental studies by Wu et al.\cite{wu2020shallow}, Figure \ref{fig:3}C and D show high localization of granular flows for the depths greater than the lift turnover depth.
-A further increase in depth after this depth results in minimal/no-change in the material flow profile and adds only to the local lithostatic pressure head.
-The drag and lift forces are also differently-related to this flow localization.
-While the drag forces continue to increase linearly with depths beyond this depth, the lift forces become saturated around this depth indicating a possible correlation between the flow and forces.
-A deeper analysis of the variation and the mechanics of the force distributions on different faces of the intruders in such scenarios is required in future studies.
+Similar to past DEM studies by Guillard et al.\cite{guillard2014lift} and experimental studies by Wu et al.\cite{wu2020shallow}, Figure \ref{fig:3}C and D show high localization of the flow field for the depths greater than the lift turnover depth.
+A further increase in depth after this point results in a minimal-to-no change in the material flow profile.
+The drag and lift force behaviors are also related to this flow localization behavior.
+While the drag forces continue to increase linearly with depth, the lift forces become saturated near the depth the flow localizes, indicating a possible correlation between the flow and force. {Figure \ref{fig:3}E indicates a reducing asymmetry of the pressure variation around the cylinder as depth increases, consistent with the notion that drag forces continue to increase but lift forces plateau}.
+A deeper analysis of this variation {(i.e. the distribution and the relative magnitude of pressure) to understand }the mechanics of the force distributions on different faces of the intruders is reserved for future study.

-Thus, the case of dragging submerged cylinders provides an example where even a simple model like NDPM is able to capture the observed intrusion behavior.
+Thus, the case of dragging submerged cylinders provides an example where NDPM captures the observed intrusion behavior.